Mysterion06/SRTPluginProviderTEW/README.md

 A provider plugin of The Evil Within (2014) for the SRT Host to provide memory values to other plugins.
 "# SRTPluginProviderTEW"

+## Link

+This is the link to the page for the SRT https://mysterion06.github.io/SRTTheEvilWithin/